 Roger Levy —

-Assistant Professor, Department of Linguistics, UC San Diego.
+Associate Professor, Department of Linguistics, UC San Diego.

 Dissertation: Probabilistic models of word order and syntactic discontinuity

 Visiting Assistant Professor, Institute of Linguistics, University of Minnesota.

 Dissertation: Causative alternation errors in child language acquisition

 Dissertation: The emergence of Hawai’i Creole English in the early 20th century: The sociohistorical context of creole genesis